Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     months from the date of the first evaluation council meeting; the third thesis evaluation will not be organized.
-7. After successful defense, the full text of the thesis (edited and supplemented according to the council\'s requirements, if any) must be submitted and stored in the library of the training institution;
+7. After successful defense, the full text of the thesis (edited and supplemented according to the council's requirements, if any) must be submitted and stored in the library of the training institution;
-    and published on the training institution\'s website for at least 30 days, except for some topics in fields that require confidentiality in accordance with State regulations.
+    and published on the training institution's website for at least 30 days, except for some topics in fields that require confidentiality in accordance with State regulations.
-8. The training institution\'s regulations specify in detail the criteria and procedures for evaluating dissertations; other regulations related to dissertation evaluation.
+8. The training institution's regulations specify in detail the criteria and procedures for evaluating dissertations; other regulations related to dissertation evaluation.